Children's Long-Term Support: How do I become a provider?

 If you aren’t sure what type of provider you are, you can find out.
 Call the CLTS Provider Contact Center at 833-940-1576.

-To review short descriptions of the service(s) you are interested in delivering, see the Provider Services at a Glance, P-03181 (PDF).
+Review short descriptions of the service(s) you are interested in delivering in Provider Services at a Glance, P-03181 (PDF).
 For full descriptions and qualification criteria, see Chapter 4 of the Medicaid Home and Community-Based Services (HCBS) Manual for the CLTS Program, P-02256 (PDF).

 Enroll now